theastroscout/request/README.md

 /*

 Send Request
-Result: JSON, String or False if error has occurred
+Result: JSON or Buffer, but False if error has occurred

 */